torfay roman, md

 Dr. Roman cares for patients requiring treatment for liver related diseases, including those with end stage liver failure/cirrhosis needing liver transplantation.
 Her clinical specialties include management of patients with viral hepatitis, NASH/fatty liver, autoimmune liver disease, genetic liver diseases, alcohol mediated disease, liver cancer and cirrhosis.
 She specializes in treating patients who require liver transplantation and manages their long-term post-transplant care.

-Additionally, Dr. Roman is the Medical Director for the Fatty Liver Disease program at AdventHealth, Winter Park.
+Additionally, Dr. Roman is the Medical Director for the Fatty Liver Disease program at AdventHealth, Orlando.
 She provides sub-specialty, comprehensive care for those with Non-Alcoholic Fatty Liver Disease (NAFLD).
 She is a member of the American Association of the Study of Liver Diseases (AASLD), American Gastroenterological Association (AGA), and American Society of Transplantation (AST).
 Her research interests include NAFLD and therapeutics targeting disease progression.

 Why did you pursue obesity medicine certification?